There are three types of Juvenile Expungements:

 When You Should Consider Expunging Your Child’s Juvenile Record

 The main reason to expunge or seal your child’s record is to minimize the exposure your child’s record has to the outside world.
+Adult criminal records are public records.
+Juvenile records are confidential.
+However, through a quirk in the law, felony records of a juvenile are sold to the public.

-- The juvenile is charged with a felony.
+- the juvenile is charged with a felony,

-- Is being prosecuted as an adult.
+- is being prosecuted as an adult.

 There Are Several Types of Juvenile Expungements